Anshu331/Rule-Engine-with-AST/README.md

 # Test Cases:

+1.1 Creating Rules
-Creating Rules: Convert rules to AST using create_rule and verify their correctness.
+Convert rules to AST using create_rule and verify their correctness.

+1.2 Combining Rules
-Combining Rules: Combine multiple rules and check the combined AST for correctness.
+Combine multiple rules and check the combined AST for correctness.

+1.3 Evaluating Rules
-Evaluating Rules: Provide sample JSON data and test the evaluate_rule function to see if the rule logic works as expected.
+Provide sample JSON data and test the evaluate_rule function to ensure the rule logic works as expected.

 # Bonus Features:

+2.1 Error Handling
-Error Handling: Handle invalid rule strings or incorrect data formats.
+Handle invalid rule strings or incorrect data formats.

+2.2 Attribute Validation
-Attribute Validation: Ensure attributes are part of a pre-defined catalog.
+Ensure attributes are part of a pre-defined catalog.

+2.3 Rule Modification
-Rule Modification: Allow existing rules to be modified using additional functions.
+Allow existing rules to be modified using additional functions.

+2.4 User-defined Functions
-User-defined Functions: Optionally extend the system to support custom functions in the rule language.
+Optionally extend the system to support custom functions in the rule language.

-# Project Structure:
+#Project Structure:

 Backend (Node.js)

 Folder: rule-engine

 Key Files:

-src/: Contains controllers, models, and utility functions.
+1. src/: Contains controllers, models, and utility functions.

-index.js: Main entry point for the backend.
+2. index.js: Main entry point for the backend.

-.env: Environment variables for the backend.
+3. .env: Environment variables for the backend.

-package.json: Dependencies and scripts.
+4. package.json: Dependencies and scripts.

 Frontend (React, Vite, Tailwind CSS)

 Folder: rule-engine-frontend

 Key Files:

-src/: React components and logic.
+1. src/: React components and logic.

-tailwind.config.js: Tailwind CSS configuration.
+2. tailwind.config.js: Tailwind CSS configuration.

-vite.config.js: Vite configuration for the frontend.
+3. vite.config.js: Vite configuration for the frontend.

-.eslintrc.cjs: ESLint configuration.
+4. .eslintrc.cjs: ESLint configuration.

-Cloning the Repository:

-Open your terminal.

-Run the following command to clone the repository:

-git clone <repository_url>

-Navigate to the project directory:

-cd <repository_directory>

 # Installation and Setup:

 Backend

-Navigate to the rule-engine directory:
+1. Navigate to the rule-engine directory: cd rule-engine

-cd rule-engine

-Install the dependencies:
+2. Install the dependencies:
 npm install

-Create a .env file and add necessary environment variables, including your database URL:
+3. Create a .env file and add necessary environment variables, including your database URL:
 HORA_DATABASE=<your_database_url>

-Start the backend server:
+4. Start the backend server:
 npm start

 # Frontend:

-Navigate to the rule-engine-frontend directory:
+1. Navigate to the rule-engine-frontend directory: cd rule-engine-frontend

-cd rule-engine-frontend

-Install the dependencies:
+2. Install the dependencies:
 npm install

-Start the frontend development server:

-npm run dev
+3. Start the frontend development server: npm run dev

 # Usage:

-Open the frontend application in your browser.
+1. Open the frontend application in your browser.

-Use the interface to create, combine, and evaluate rules dynamically.
+2. Use the interface to create, combine, and evaluate rules dynamically.

-The backend API will handle rule creation, combination, and evaluation based on the attributes you provide.
+3. The backend API will handle rule creation, combination, and evaluation based on the attributes you provide.